lizmat/IRC-Client/docs/01-basics.md

 message's sender, however it's easier to just return a value from your method handler, which will automatically call `.reply` on the message object for you.

-Returning a value from your event handler singnals to the Client Object that it handled the event and no other plugins or event handlers should be tried.
+Returning a value from your event handler signals to the Client Object that it handled the event and no other plugins or event handlers should be tried.
 Your plugin can do the `IRC::Client::Plugin` role (automatically exported when you `use IRC::Client`), which provides `$.NEXT` attribute.
 The value